Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 ```

 The document describes a restaurant with `opening_hours` as a list of tuples of `day` and `time`.
-When indexing this document structure **without** a `nested` field, the result is that these fields are stored as flat arrays.
+When indexing this document structure **without** a `nested` field, the result is that these fields are stored as flat arrays separately.

 A search request using this mapping structure cannot easily answer the question on which days the restaurant is open between `10-14` hours.
-The response will include the full document because when at least one entry in the `time` field match the value of `10-14`, but it's not necessarily clear how many / which days this applies to.

-A mapping without the `nested` field type may look like the following mapping.
+For example a mapping without the `nested` field type may look like the following mapping.

 ```json
 {